A CP2000 notice is an IRS notice that commonly relates to reported information that may not match the return the taxpayer filed.

 It also matters because taxpayers may need to compare the notice with the filed return, supporting documents, and possibly a Tax Transcript to understand what triggered it.

 This notice appears after the taxpayer has already filed the annual Tax Return and the IRS later compares outside information against what was filed.
-It often sits at the intersection of Information Return documents such as Form 1099-NEC, the filed return, and IRS account review.
+It often sits at the intersection of Information Return documents such as Form W-2, Form 1099-NEC, Form 1099-K, or Form 1099-B, the filed return, and IRS account review.

 A taxpayer forgets to include one reported income document when filing.
 Later, the IRS issues a CP2000 notice because the IRS record of reported information does not line up with the return that was filed.

 A CP2000 notice is not automatically the same as an audit.
-It is a specific kind of IRS notice often tied to an information mismatch.
+IRS guidance explicitly separates CP2000 from an audit.
+It is a proposed-change notice often tied to information matching.